IKER-36/I-QB-BASE/README.md

 # ABOUT THIS PROJECT 👀
-Hello, welcome to our project to make the first base qb-core full Spanish and public! 👥 The goal is to create a free database with the new qb-core free for everyone!
+Hello, welcome to our project, the first qb-core base fully translated to Spanish and open-sourced! 👥 The goal is to create a free database with the new qb-core free for everyone!
-This is our community in which we work in general on various frameworks apart from qb like esx.
+This is our community where we work in general on various frameworks apart from QBCore such as ESX.

 Discord 🤖 ( https://discord.gg/2cFWKz8GAA ) 🤖